-ACCOMPLISHMENTS: VCTC continued to process LTF, STA, and SGR claims and allocated funds in compliance with State laws and regulations.
+ACCOMPLISHMENTS: VCTC continued to process LTF, STA, and SGR claims, allocated funds in compliance with State laws and regulations and monitor receipts.
 Annual fiscal and compliance audits of claimants for LTF, STA, SGR, Proposition 1B and LCTOP were completed and submitted as required to the State Controller's Office and State Department of Transportation.

 DESCRIPTION: As the Transportation Planning Agency (TPA) for Ventura County, VCTC is responsible for the administration of the LTF, STA and SGR funds.
-In Fiscal Year 2020/2021 the LTF revenues are estimated to be \$1.1 million higher than Fiscal Year 2019/2020 with a carry-in fund balance of \$4.2 million.
-It is estimated there will be \$32.38 million apportioned for Articles 4 and 8.
+In Fiscal Year 2020/2021, the LTF revenues are estimated to be \$1.5 million lower than the Revised Fiscal Year 2019/2020.
+Due to the pandemic and sudden economic downturn, there is \$0 carry-in fund balance as the fund balance and prior contingency were used to soften the Fiscal Year 2019/2020 revision.
+It is estimated there will be \$21.9 million apportioned for Articles 4 and 8.
+Although not contained within this budget, the Federal Government has provided temporary financial relief to transit agencies through the Coronavirus Aid, Relief and Economic Security (CARES) Act to offset these lost funds.

 VCTC combined the bi-annual CMAQ process with the allocation of the Article 3 Bicycle and Pedestrian funds to promote larger and transformative projects.
-The next cycle will likely occur in late 2020/2021; therefore, the project funds of \$572,671 from Fiscal Years 2018/2019 and 2019/2020 will be carried-over to Fiscal Year 2020/2021.
+The next cycle will likely occur in late 2020/2021; therefore, the project funds of \$610,881 from Fiscal Years 2018/2019 and 2019/2020 will be carried-over to Fiscal Year 2020/2021 for a total Article 3 allocation of \$1.1 million.

-It is estimated that there will be \$471,000 in STA PUC Section 99314 funds and \$75,000 SGR funds (including accrued interest) passed-through to eligible recipients: City of Camarillo, City of Moorpark, City of Simi Valley, City of Thousand Oaks, and Gold Coast Transit District.
+Based on the State's January estimate, this budget contains \$461,332 in STA PUC Section 99314 funds and \$73,803 SGR funds along with \$10,865 accrued interest passed-through to eligible recipients: City of Camarillo, City of Moorpark, City of Simi Valley, City of Thousand Oaks, and Gold Coast Transit District.
+However, due to the pandemic and sharp economic downturn, the actual revenues received may be lower.
+Only the funds received will be allocated to the local agencies.